Is Car Insurance Cheaper If You Are Disabled?

 Telematics or Driver Tracking Devices: Many major insurance companies now offer discounts to individuals who install tracking devices into their vehicles.
 If you use an app or install a tracking device, for example, then your insurance company might give you a discount of up to 30% based on your usage.
 You can qualify for discounts based on safe driving behavior, low mileage, or driving outside of rush hour.

 None of these discounts are available exclusively to drivers with disabilities.
 All drivers can qualify for the discounts above.

 Car insurance typically isn’t cheaper for drivers with disabilities.
-Insurance companies are technically prohibited against discriminating against drivers based on their disabilities, which means insurance companies cannot raise rates or deny coverage specifically because of a driver’s disability.
+Insurance companies are technically prohibited from discriminating against drivers based on their disabilities, which means insurance companies cannot raise rates or deny coverage specifically because of a driver’s disability.